 speaker

-Susie Rosenbaum
+Suzy Rosenbaum

 speaker

-Dan Obusty
+Dan Oberstein

 speaker

-Okay.
-Thank you very much for the call.
+Okay, thank you very much for the call.
 I appreciate it.
 I'll turn it back.

 speaker